-There are many certified knowledgeable dog trainers as there are expert basketball aficionados, but how many incredible dog training professionals have the ability, perspicacity and skill set to teach, coach, explain and make it all come together by performing the exact methods and bring out the best in their clients as well?
+There are many certified, knowledgeable dog trainers as there are expert basketball aficionados, but how many incredible dog training professionals have the ability, perspicacity and skill set to teach, coach, explain and make it all come together by performing the exact methods and bring out the best in their clients as well?
 Not many, which may be why you most likely do not know who Stacey King is and why you do know who Michael Jordan is.
-They both played on the same championship team for three years but ask a kid who Stacey King is and it is like you asked him Newton’s laws of motion on variable-mass systems.
+They both played on the same championship team for three years but ask a kid who Stacey King is, and it is like you asked him Newton’s laws of motion on variable-mass systems.
 The mechanics of dog training are as differentiating between one trainer and another as are the skills of basketball players.
-How well a dog trainer not only teaches both species who are both beginners how to communicate, but who can produce a result in the most humane, ethical, efficient way, whilst using force free positive reinforcement techniques is what differentiates one dog trainer from another.
+How well a dog trainer not only teaches both species who are both beginners how to communicate, but who can produce a result in the most humane, ethical, efficient way, while using force-free positive reinforcement techniques is what differentiates one dog trainer from another.
 Just as important is the pet parent’s ability to reproduce the behavior results that the dog trainer elicited.
 What good would it do for a dog trainer to be able to communicate perfectly with your pup if you couldn’t?

 Certifications do not a trainer make!
 This is simply the primal point at which to begin a search.
 Just as all lawyers are not great not all certified trainers are great.
 In fact, many certified dog trainers are flat out terrible.
 Back to my basketball analogy, just as any potential coach or player would need to know the rules, concepts, theory, drills, practices, history, nuances and be in shape physically and mentally so does a certified professional dog trainer.
 Simply being a knowledgeable statistician and basketball aficionado does not mean you are incredible at basketball.
 And being an incredible player doesn’t magically make you a qualified teacher.
 With dog training, not only should you be an incredible teacher but an even better doer!
 In this profession you are teaching two different species, upping the game for any professional, regardless of their certification level.
-I know plenty of certified professionals that I would not allow to teach me or my dog, although their theoretical knowledge may be sufficient.
+I know plenty of certified dog training professionals that I would not allow to teach my dog or me although their theoretical knowledge may be sufficient.
 However, that would not dissuade me from beginning my search with members of the Pet Professional Guild, Certified Professional Dog Trainers (CPDT) and Certified Dog Behavior Consultant’s (CDBC)

 If At First You Don’t Succeed, Try, Try, Try Again

-Do not get discouraged when you first attempt to train your dog or to follow your dog trainer’s instructions, practice makes perfect.
-If every kid got stultified by their first attempt at a sport they would never receive the joy and fulfillment that comes with improvement, drive, dedication, success and self-growth.
+Do not get discouraged when you first attempt to train your dog or to follow your dog trainer’s instructions; practice makes perfect.
+If every kid got stultified by their first attempt at a sport, they would never receive the joy and fulfillment that comes with improvement, drive, dedication, success, and self-growth.
 Try to be as open and amenable as possible.
 Choose your dog trainer wisely, as you would research a doctor or college for your child.
 It pays to do due diligence about your educator and coach this will set the stage for you and your pup for the next 15 or so years.
 One caveat, if you think a knowledgeable best dog trainer is too expensive, I would postulate, wait until you see how expensive an amateur is.
 If you skimp out and hire someone less perspicacious, the time and money it will cost to undo the problems that were created by this pet store or less skilled alternative will pale in comparison to hiring the best trainer.
 It is wise to invest and hire the best dog trainer in Los Angeles and Miami and behavior expert in the first place to ensure you are receiving the best up-to-date scientific knowledge, skills, advice and care a pet can get.
-Keep up the great work and there are no losers when you are trying your best.
+Keep up the great work, and there are no losers when you are trying your best.
 Your dog, society and we appreciate your efforts very much.
-Fun Paw Care has deep reverence for responsible, caring pet parents.
+Fun Paw Care has a deep reverence for responsible, caring pet parents.